September 18, 2022

 Upon listening to his story, I soon figured out that he was one of the two men I’d see yesterday afternoon outside the albergue/bar in Askizu.
 He and his current walking companion, an Italian man named Renaldo, were refilling their water bottles and then heading into Zumaia last night.

 He then told me something I already knew.
-There’d been no free rooms/beds available in the entire town of Zumaia.
+There were no free rooms or beds available in the entire town of Zumaia.
 He and Renaldo had nowhere to stay when they arrived.
-After spending over an hour calling every place in town, they’d eventually had to take a bus to a town 20 minutes away to find a place for the night.
+After spending over an hour calling every place in town, they’d eventually had to take a bus to a city 20 minutes away to find a place for the night.

 We shook our heads in disgust.
-Both of us had walked the Camino before (me on the Camino Frances, him across the entire length of France and Spain over a decade ago), but neither of us expected 2022’s crazy lodging situation.
-It just wasn’t something we’d encountered during out prior Camino journeys.
-At least not until the final 100 kilometers – when the trail swelled with new people looking to walk the minimum distance to earn their compestela.
+Both of us had walked the Camino before (I on the Camino Frances, and he across the entire length of France and Spain over a decade ago).
+Still, neither of us expected the 2022 lodging situation to be so chaotic.
+It just wasn’t something we’d encountered during our prior Camino journeys.
+And certainly not before the Camino’s final 100 kilometers when the trail swelled with new people looking to walk the minimum distance to earn their compostela.

 It must be the effects of Covid, we agreed.
 There just weren’t enough functioning albergues left for this route anymore.
-I couldn’t imagine how much worse had it been for the pilgrims who’d attempted to walk this route during the peak months of July and August this year!
-And he shuddered in agreement.
+I couldn’t imagine how much worse it had been for the pilgrims who’d attempted to walk this route during the peak months of July and August this year!
+He shuddered in agreement.
 That must have been pure chaos.

-I bid Charles goodbye and set off to being my nightly chores.
-Dinner was at 7:30, so I still had two hours to clean up, wash and hang my laundry, and tend to my feet.
+I bid Charles goodbye and set off to do my nightly chores.
+Dinner was at 7:30, so I still had two hours to clean up, wash and hang my laundry, and take care of my feet.

 Some of the farm animals near the albergue

-During this interlude, I met two ladies from Canada, an Englishman, and woman from New Hampshire.
+During this interlude, I met two ladies from Canada, an Englishman, and a woman from New Hampshire.
 Then I spotted Simon (the Brit who’d been at the cult coffee stand with me yesterday).
-There were so many English speakers on hand, I suddenly felt overwhelmed with conversational opportunities.
+There were so many English speakers present that I suddenly felt overwhelmed by the conversational opportunities.

-But I also felt as if a lot of my Spanish skills were coming back too.
+I also felt as if my Spanish skills were coming back, too.
 They’re like my hiker legs.
 They’re a bit weak now, but the muscles are developing quickly through necessity.

 Once dinnertime rolled around, we all sat down to eat a wonderful communal dinner together.
-This evening was when I finally began to feel the Camino community that I missed so much up until now.
-This fraternal feeling of walking and enduring the same hardships and joys was the biggest aspect of the Camino that was calling me to return to Spain!
+This evening was when I finally began to feel the Camino community that I’d missed so much up until now.
+This fraternal feeling of walking and enduring the same hardships and joys was the most compelling aspect of the Camino that drew me to return to Spain.

 Sitting down for dinner with some new friends